Rendering Speed-Up Guide

 Renderro is our cloud desktop, which is simply a DaaS solution, for everyone who wants to create creative projects.
 Thanks to the subscription offer you can use an incredibly powerful computer that will speed up the rendering process by up to 3 times.

-If you want to test Renderro, you can do it now using a 30-day storage plan and $ 10 to use on one of our cloud computers.
+If you want to test Renderro, you can do it now using a 7 day trial to use on one of our Cloud Desktops with 'PRO' Renderro plan.

 What is DaaS? - Renderro's 101 Guide To Desktop As A Service Technology